 - Students who are not Communication Studies majors are limited to 9 hours of CMS coursework (including transfer work) total, until they are officially accepted as a major or have officially declared Communication Studies as their minor via their own college

 A student may apply for admission to the Communication Studies honors program during the semester that he or she reaches 90 hours of coursework.

 Students should choose courses in the core curriculum and in the major requirements that also fulfill their major department's Flag requirements.
-The Flags required for Communication Studies are:
+The Flags required for the all degrees from Moody College are:

 - Cultural diversity in the United States: one course required

 - Bring a student's total hours to 120

 Students are asked to choose from three different tracks: